GabeStah/dgraph-twitter-clone/tutorial/content/part-3-client/index.md

 }
 ```

-{{% notice "note" %}} Just as with the `dgraph-query-manager` packaged and the `dgraph-twitter-clone/api` app, the client app uses TypeScript wherever possible.
-In the realm of React, this takes the form of `.tsx` files, which are just like `.jsx` except they provide the ability to use TypeScript in place of plain JavaScript. {{% /notice %}}
+{{% notice "note" %}} Just as with the `dgraph-query-manager` package and the `dgraph-twitter-clone/api` app, the client app uses TypeScript wherever possible.
+In the realm of React, this takes the form of `.tsx` files, which similar to `.jsx` except it provides the ability to use TypeScript in place of plain JavaScript. {{% /notice %}}

-A React component is traditionally defined as a class component that extends `React.component`, as seen above.
+A React component is traditionally defined as a class component that extends `React.Component`, as seen above.
 However, you can also create **function components,** which behave similarly to class components, except they are defined (and behave) exactly like plain JavaScript functions.
 It used to be the case that class components were necessary to gain some of the benefits of React (such as state management), but with the recent introduction of [React Hooks](https://reactjs.org/docs/hooks-intro.html) that is no longer the case -- function components can use hooks to gain all the benefits of class components, while remaining easier to create and test.
 For that reason, the `dgraph-twitter-clone/client` app solely uses function components and hooks.

-The `MySection` component above could therefore be rewritten as a function component that looks like this.
+The `MySection` component above could, therefore, be rewritten as a function component that looks like this.

 ```jsx
 export const MySection = () => {